pcraster/pcraster/documentation/python/quickstart.rst

 .. code-block:: python

    # Python
-   import pcraster
+   import pcraster as pcr

-   gradient = pcraster.slope("dem.map")
+   gradient = pcr.slope("dem.map")
-   smoothGradient = pcraster.windowaverage(gradient, 3)
+   smoothGradient = pcr.windowaverage(gradient, 3)
-   pcraster.report(smoothGradient, "smoothGradient.map")
+   pcr.report(smoothGradient, "smoothGradient.map")

 By combining functions like this environmental models can be created.

 In the examples given so far we had to explicitly state the module which the PCRaster functions are part of (``pcraster``).
-We can do better by importing all symbols from the ``pcraster`` module into the current scope.
+We can also import all symbols from the ``pcraster`` module into the current scope.
 This way our script will become shorter and easier to read:

 .. code-block:: python